-We love celebrating our customers’ success here!
-We’re proud to announce National Review is a finalist for the upcoming Ad Exchanger Awards, an inaugural award “designed to recognize and celebrate the advertising and marketing community’s top achievers, and those who have made the most meaningful impact on the industry this past year.”
-They’re nominated in the category, “Best Use of Technology by a Publisher.”
+We love celebrating our customers’ success.
+Thus, we’re proud to announce National Review’s Ad Exchanger Awards nomination, an inaugural award “designed to recognize and celebrate the advertising and marketing community’s top achievers, and those who have made the most meaningful impact on the industry this past year.”

 First, can you tell us a little bit about National Review?

-National Review is the leading conservative political opinion and news publication.
-We publish a magazine 24 times a year, across print and digital platforms, and produce a 24/7 website, www.nationalreview.com.
+National Review is a leading conservative political opinion and news publication.
+We publish a magazine 24 times a year, across print and digital platforms, and produce a 24/7 website.
 The website publishes a significant amount of content in addition to what’s found in the magazine.
 This online content includes articles, blogs, videos, podcasts, and slideshows.

-Great, thanks for that background!
-Now, can you tell us a bit about the transformation that National Review went through to reach their goals?
+Tell us about the transformation National Review went through to reach its goals.

 How exactly did you go about integrating your adtech and martech stacks?